-Work in progress includes a full-length ballet of the Tempest for Birmingham Royal Ballet and Houston Ballet, with choreographer David Bintley, to be premiered in October.
-Also for the Shakespeare centenary, A Shakespeare Masque was recently premiered at Stratford by Ex Cathedra, with text by poet Carol Ann Duffy.
+Her full-length ballet of the Tempest for Birmingham Royal Ballet and Houston Ballet, with choreographer David Bintley, was premiered in October 2016 at Birmingham Hippodrome and Sadler's Wells, London, with the US premiere in May 2017.
+Also for the Shakespeare centenary, A Shakespeare Masque was premiered at Stratford by Ex Cathedra, with text by poet laureate Carol Ann Duffy.
 This was streamed live on radio and online, and is still available to view.

 Her piano concerto for Ronald Brautigam, Hill Stanzas, with the Amsterdam Sinfonietta, Orchestra Filarmonica di Torino, Norrlandsoperan Symphony Orchestra, and Orchestre de Picardie, received its premiere early in 2016.
 West Wind (text by P.B.
 Shelley), for tenor James Gilchrist and pianist Anna Tilbrook, was premiered at the Wigmore Hall in June 2016.

-As part of her 60th birthday celebrations, her music has been featured at the Aldeburgh, Cheltenham and St Magnus Festivals, and also at Musikdorf Ernen in Switzerland.
+As part of her 60th birthday celebrations, her music was featured at the Aldeburgh, Cheltenham and St Magnus Festivals, and also at Musikdorf Ernen in Switzerland.

-Merula Perpetua for violist Lise Berthaud and pianist David Saudubray will be premiered in a BBC Chamber Prom in August.
-The work is written in memory of her friend and mentor, Sir Peter Maxwell Davies.
+Merula Perpetua, for violist Lise Berthaud and pianist David Saudubray, was premiered in a BBC Chamber Prom in August.
+The work was written in memory of her friend and mentor, Sir Peter Maxwell Davies.